 Loss of Tightness of Fuel Cladding

 Cladding prevents radioactive fission products from escaping the fuel matrix into the reactor coolant and contaminating it.
-Emergence of a leak in that cladding results in:
+The emergence of a leak in that cladding results in:

 - premature fuel discharge,